RobRendell/gTove/README.md

 * Gracefully handle shortcuts to deleted files.
 * Prevent "new" maps/minis (without params defined) from going into bundles.
 * Prevent editing shortcut maps/minis, which you don't have permission to write to anyway.
+* Add support for URL-based maps and miniatures.
+The image is not saved in Drive, only the URL and parameters such as grid scale and offset for maps or crop frame for miniatures.

 ## Plans/TODO